MasonD552/Ball-Levitation-PID-Project/README.md

 ```

 ## Obstacles/Errors
+Throughout the PingPongBallLevitationPID project, we encountered several obstacles and errors that required us to adapt and make adjustments.
+These challenges tested our problem-solving abilities and pushed us to find innovative solutions.
+Here are some of the obstacles and errors we faced:

+Original Box Design: Initially, we created an original box design for the ping pong ball levitation chamber.
+However, during testing, we realized that the box was not providing sufficient stability and containment for the ball.
+This forced us to go back to the drawing board and redesign the entire box to ensure a secure and stable levitation environment.

+Redesigning the Fan: Our initial fan design did not generate enough airflow to levitate the ping pong ball effectively.
+We discovered that the fan blades were not optimized for the required air circulation.
+As a result, we had to revisit the fan design, modify the blade shape and pitch, and experiment with different configurations to achieve the desired airflow and levitation capabilities.

+Shortening the Tube: The length of the tube connecting the levitation chamber and the fan also posed a challenge.
+Initially, the tube was longer than necessary, resulting in a delay in airflow response and stability issues.
+To address this, we decided to shorten the tube to minimize air resistance and improve the responsiveness of the system.

+Tuning PID Parameters: Implementing PID control required us to tune the P, I, and D parameters to achieve optimal performance.
+However, finding the right balance proved to be a complex task.
+Initially, the system exhibited overshoot, instability, or sluggish response.
+It took several iterations and experiments to fine-tune the PID values and achieve the desired ball levitation and stability.

+Sensor Interference: We encountered challenges with sensor interference during testing.
+The ultrasonic sensor occasionally picked up echoes or reflections from nearby objects, leading to inaccurate distance measurements.
+To mitigate this issue, we had to adjust the sensor positioning and implement filtering techniques to minimize interference and improve the reliability of the distance readings.

+Runtime Errors: During the programming phase, we faced runtime errors and exceptions that affected the overall functionality of the device.
+These errors required careful debugging and troubleshooting to identify and resolve the underlying issues.
+It was crucial to thoroughly test the code, handle potential exceptions, and ensure the smooth operation of the system.

+Time Constraints: Time management was an ongoing challenge throughout the project.
+Balancing multiple tasks, such as CAD design, fabrication, programming, and testing, within the project timeline required effective planning and prioritization.
+Adapting to unforeseen obstacles and errors within the limited timeframe demanded flexibility and efficient resource allocation.

+Despite these obstacles and errors, we approached them with determination and a willingness to learn from our mistakes.
+Each challenge provided valuable insights and lessons that ultimately contributed to the success of the PingPongBallLevitationPID project.
+Through perseverance and collaborative problem-solving, we were able to overcome these hurdles and achieve a functional and stable ping pong ball levitation system.
 ## Tips

 This is a [Helpful video](https://www.youtube.com/watch?v=k0yTh2D-ypQ&list=PLWiHR1caPdEORSQOIG1W4TmaKShuoKJA5&index=3&t=65s) and a good reference for what our project is. -0.06 is a good allowance number for friction fit because we had to sand down edges with it at -0.08.
 CAD for this type of project is important to get done early b/c it's needed to test the code.